amiskov/tululu/readme.md

-# Download Books
+# Offline SciFi Library
-There are a couple of scripts to download books from [tululu](https://tululu.org) library.
+Scripts to download SciFi books from [tululu](https://tululu.org) and create an offline library.

 You can download arbitrary books by IDs or in batches from 'Science Fiction' category.
+Also, you can render HTML-pages with book titles, covers etc. making your own offline library and re-publish it to GitHub pages with a single command.

 ## Install
 Add deps using [Poetry](https://python-poetry.org):